your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## Your Turn

 On your turn, you can **move** a distance up to your speed and **take one action**.
 You decide whether to move first or take your action first.
-Your speed sometimes called your walking speed—is noted on your character sheet.
+Your speed sometimes called your walking speed — is noted on your character sheet.

 The most common actions you can take are described in the "Actions in Combat" section.
 Many class features and other abilities provide additional options for your action.